LSDtopotools/lsdtt_pytools_docker/readme.md

 #### Running command line tools

 1. Command line tools are ready for use immediately.
-Try `# lsdtt-basic-metrics`
+Try `# lsdtt-basic-metrics -h`
 2. To see what is possible, check out the following documentation:
   * Note: for the below instructions, you will need the example datasets.
 Grab these with `# sh Get_LSDTT_example_data.sh`
   * https://lsdtopotools.github.io/LSDTT_documentation/LSDTT_basic_usage.html